oonid/oo.or.id/content/contents/install-moodle.md

 LISTEN             0                  511                                     [::]:http                                 [::]:*                users:(("nginx",pid=624,fd=6),("nginx",pid=623,fd=6),("nginx",pid=620,fd=6))
 ```

-You can check by open browser and access the IP Address `http://192.168.122.123`
+You can also check by opening a browser and accessing the IP Address `http://192.168.122.123`

 ```
 $ curl http://192.168.122.123